 As package delivery continues to increase, so too does the number of stolen packages.
 In 2019, 90,000 packages disappeared daily in New York City.
 Package theft is primarily the result of buildings lacking a solution to secure packages for their residents.
 Package management systems provide a safe place for couriers to store packages and prevent theft.

 3. Save time for building staff

 Residents aren’t the only ones who suffer from poor package management.
 Building staff also regularly struggle with accepting large deliveries, organizing countless boxes, and storing packages securely until residents pick them up.

-This process can take hours or even days — that’s why you need an efficient package management system.
+Unfortunately, this process can take hours or even days.
+So, that’s why you need an efficient package management system.
 Cutting down on the amount of time your staff spends managing deliveries will allow them to focus on more important tasks.

 Watch how ButterflyMX’s package room works: